 I want to better my world by making it a more accountable and understandable place.
 I’m a self-motivated learner who does my best work in a fast paced environment.
-My versatility separates me from the pack and would allow me to contribute to your team wherever is needed most today. --------------------
+My versatility separates me from the pack and would allow me to contribute to your team wherever is needed most today.

-Have you addressed all of these?

-Fluency in HTML, CSS and JavaScript,and its libraries, especially D3.

-Data is essential to our work, so the right candidate will have an interest in data journalism and associated tools, such as Excel, SQL, R and Python.

-Expertise with responsive design and best practices for designing stories for mobile devices.

-Expertise with layout, typography, color and interaction design.